Lucas-Cox-CART/JurassicParkGame/Codename Holly-Escape from Isla Nublar/Chapter 1 Script - The Arena.md

 *The crowd gives a much louder cheer for the feathered Deinonychus

-\[Muldoon:] "(10) Now, if you want my opinion, this new contender is no match for [[Dionysus]], but we've seen our fair share of underdogs in this arena, haven't we?"
+\[Muldoon:] "(10) Now, if you want my opinion, this new contender is no match for [[Dionysus (Ethan - Read This)]], but we've seen our fair share of underdogs in this arena, haven't we?"

 *crowd cheers "Yeah!"